 Limi valley trek highlights

-- Discover majestic mountains, hills and the valleys along the trek route
+- Detect the majestic mountains, hills and the valleys along the trek route

-- Ancient and isolated villages, Buddhist monasteries, Enthralling culture and tradition.
+- Ancient and isolated villages, Buddhist monasteries, Enthralling cultural practice.

 - Believed to be a inhabitants of Snow Leopard with many other wild animals.